clearpathrobotics/robot_upstart/doc/index.rst

 This will create a job called ``myrobot`` on your machine, which launches base.launch.
-It will start automatically when you next start your machine, or you can bring it up and down manually:
+It will start automatically when you next start your machine, or you can bring it up and down manually (command may differ per providers (``upstart`` by default)):

 .. code-block:: bash

+    When upstart is in use
     $ sudo service myrobot start
     $ sudo service myrobot stop

+    When systemd in use
+    $ sudo systemctl start myrobot
+    $ sudo systemctl stop myrobot

 If the job is crashing on startup, or you otherwise want to see what is being output to the terminal on startup, check the upstart log:

 .. code-block:: bash

+    upstart
     $ sudo tail /var/log/upstart/myrobot.log -n 30

+    systemd
+    $ sudo journalctl -u myrobot

 For more details, please see :doc:`install` and :doc:`uninstall`.